About Spokz People

 We respect that clients have many skills and are the expert, not we, at their lives.
 Our role is to help hone or bring out those skills.

-We collaborate and plan sessions together, review regularly and work outside the usual boundaries if necessary so clients can make progress (boundaries such as session timing, location, touch and personal disclosure).
+We collaborate and plan sessions together, review regularly and work outside the usual boundaries if necessary so clients can make progress (for example, in 1-2-1 therapy we would consider adjusting boundaries such as session timing, location, touch and personal disclosure).

 We work holistically.
 We draw on coaching, psychoeducation, self-disclosure, advocacy and body, trauma and touch therapy when appropriate.